TS404/CysBar/README.md

 Example:
 ```
-cysbar.py -r -s stats.csv example2.fa >FINAL.fa
+cysbar.py -r -s example2_stats.csv example2.fa >example2_reconstructed.fa
 ```
-The above command will restore the original sequences of the `example2.fa` alignment, creating an output alignment called `FINAL.fa` and a summary of statistics called `stats.csv`.
+The above command will restore the original sequences of the `example2.fa` alignment, creating an output alignment called `example2_reconstructed.fa` and a summary of statistics called `example2_stats.csv`.

 *Notes*:
 If the default barcodes was used, `-b` arguments are unnecessary since the script will search for the default barcode sequences.
 If custom barcode sequences were used, the same sequences must be definied in the `cysbar.py -r` command.
 For calculating loop properties, all cysteines are assumed to be oxidised (i.e. involved in disulphide bridges).